sidharthv96/blog/content/about.md

 {{< collapse summary="Allows customers to write custom code to act on system events using Webhooks and **Serverless** Platform (Oracle Fn)" >}}

-- Designed the **mutli tenancy architecture** which allows managing and running customer functions securely
+- Designed the **multi tenancy architecture** which allows managing and running customer functions securely
 - Created a **federated Docker registry proxy** service which allows customers to push containers with 0-config while managing access control and tenant data segregation.

 {{< /collapse >}}